justin-reeves/EasyEvents/README.md

 #### Project Structure

-The **project** folder contains files related to project description, proposed object model, and uml diagrams.

 The **src** folder contains all necessary ***Java*** class files for running this program.

 The **test** folder contains all tests relative to ***Java*** classes in the **src** folder.